 GCIR's staff members represent diverse backgrounds, are experts on a range of issues affecting immigrants and refugees, and have extensive experience working in the philanthropic and nonprofit sectors.
-We have an office in the San Francisco Bay Area and remote staff in New York and Washington State.
+We have an office in the San Francisco Bay Area and remote staff in Boston, Chicago, Los Angeles, New York City, Washington DC, and Washington State.

 Marissa Tirona